 Felt Easter Bunny Bags

-sheet of 100% wool felt so the length is 12 inches.
+Make the bags: Stretch an 8-1/2x11-inch sheet of 100% wool felt so the length is 12 inches.
 Cut 3 inches from one long side, then cut this strip in half to make the two ears.
 Fold the remaining piece of felt in half with the fold facing you.
 Make light marks a scant inch from the side edges and across the top and along the short ends of the ears.
-Work a pencil through the marks to create holes; thread ribbon through the holes to sew up the sides.
+Work a pencil through the marks to create holes; thread ribbon through the holes to sew the sides.
 Sew the ears onto each side of the bag, leaving the middle of the bag between the ears open.
-Let kids decide what facial features to include on their bags; we used white felt circles and black pom-poms for the eyes, and a pink felt triangle and two white pom-poms for the nose.
+Let kids decide what facial features to include on their bags; we used white felt circles and black pom-poms for the eyes and a pink felt triangle and two white pom-poms for the nose.

 Button-Embellished Easter Basket